-Geostorm is out now in cinemas, so we caught up with star Jim Sturgess to discuss the making of the movie.
+Geostorm is out now, so we caught up with star Jim Sturgess to discuss the making of the movie.

 After an unprecedented series of natural disasters threatened the planet, the world’s leaders came together to create an intricate network of satellites to control the global climate and keep everyone safe.
 But now, something has gone wrong—the system built to protect the Earth is attacking it, and it’s a race against the clock to uncover the real threat before a worldwide geostorm wipes out everything…and everyone along with it.